Fluffernuttersandwich/Better7D2DbyFNS/README.md

 please hit me up on **Guppy's 7D2D Modding Discord:  https://discord.gg/fxkW8QvR**

-I have my own channel there, #fns...
+I have my own channel there, #fns-wabbajack.
 I'm fairly quick to respond, and can usually get you sorted out.

 ______________________________________________________________________________________________________________________